awsdocs/amazon-ec2-user-guide/doc_source/hosting-wordpress.md

    [ec2-user ~]$ mysql -u root -p
    ```

-1. Create a user and password for your MySQL database\.
+1. <a name="create_database_user"></a>Create a user and password for your MySQL database\.
 Your WordPress installation uses these values to communicate with your MySQL database\.
 Enter the following command, substituting a unique user name and password\.

    ```
    CREATE USER 'wordpress-user'@'localhost' IDENTIFIED BY 'your_strong_password';